bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-Let&apos;s look at a tag that needs attributes in order to work.
-I&apos;m gonna use the image tag as an example.
+<p>Let&apos;s look at a tag that needs attributes in order to work.
+I&apos;m gonna use the
+image tag as an example.
 Images are inline which means you can actually put many images next to each other.
 And in order for an image tag to work, you pretty much need to tell the computer what picture it is you want it to show.
-So in this case, the source attribute that indicates the browser that the picture you wanna show is called &quot;myPicture.jpg.&quot;
+So in this case, the source attribute that indicates the browser that the picture you wanna show is called &quot;myPicture.jpg.&quot; </p>

-Always
-notice that again it&apos;s a name value pair.
-So the name of the attribute it sorts and the value always goes in double quotes, and in this case is &quot;myPicture.jpg.&quot; Many people will just end right there, but I don&apos;t want you to do that.
+<p>Always notice that again it&apos;s a name value pair.
+So the name of the attribute
+it sorts and the value always goes in double quotes, and in this case is &quot;myPicture.jpg.&quot; Many people will just end right there, but I don&apos;t want you to do that.
 Images should also always include an alt attribute.
 Alt stands for alternative text, and this is what&apos;s going to show up to somebody who&apos;s using a screen reader, or even if the picture is missing for some reason, because you&apos;ve misnamed your file.
 This will allow, if you have the little broken picture, some sort of text to show up, to help people realize what it is you&apos;re trying to show.
-So in this case, I have one tag, which you can tell because of the bracket, and two attributes, source and alt.
+So in this case, I have one tag, which you can tell because of the bracket, and two attributes, source and alt.</p>

-Now peaking of images there&apos;s a few things
+<p>Now peaking of images there&apos;s a few things I want to mention to you.
+Images rarely
-I want to mention to you.
-Images rarely work the first time you use them.
+work the first time you use them.
 They&apos;re either gonna show a broken link because you wrote the wrong file name or you forgot to upload it or it&apos;s not in the right file, or the picture is going to be too big or too small or something like that.
 Unless you have the broken link, and you&apos;re just worried about the appearance, I want you to just let it go for right now.
 What we care about right now is that you can get tags to work.
 We&apos;re gonna worry about appearance later.
 So if you really have your heart set on making things look a certain way, then make sure that you open up the picture in some sort of editor and save it to exactly the size you want.
 And give it a really good name.
-It&apos;s very frustrating to work on your web page when all of your files are named &quot;image_02586.&quot;
+It&apos;s very frustrating to work on your web page when all of your files are named &quot;image_02586.&quot;</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 115. more images, src, alt, title, class (80) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">